hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-fleek-co-helloworld-html.md

 We're going to deploy a site onto IPFS in under 30 seconds using [Fleek](http://Fleek.co/).
 Let's get started!

-If you dont have a site or app handy in a github repo, let's create a simple `index.html`.
+If you don't have a site or app handy in a GitHub repo, let's create a simple `index.html`.
 If you do, just skip directly to STEP 2.

 Fleek will connect to your git provider and auto detect whatever framework your site is using for a quick deployment (you can also customize build settings if you'd like).